Apollo-Level2-Web-Dev/l2-b1-assignment-9-full-stack/README.md

 - Users can browse available services.
 - Implement a search feature allowing users to search services by name, location, and category.
 - Users should be able to filter services by price range and other relevant criteria.
-- Users can select services and choose available dates and times for booking.
+- Users can select services and choose available dates and times for booking(if applicable) .
 - Implement a smooth and user-friendly booking process with confirmation.
 - Users should be able to track the status of their bookings.
 - Users can leave reviews and ratings for services they have booked.
 - Reviews and ratings should be displayed on service listings.
-- Create a notifications center where users receive booking confirmations, reminders, and updates.
+- Create a notifications center where users receive booking confirmations, reminders, and updates ( optional - readonly )
 - Develop a user dashboard displaying booking history and statuses.
 - Users should have the option to cancel bookings if necessary.
 - Design user-friendly feedback forms for users to submit comments and suggestions.